Lancaster Catholic hoops product David Kamwanga signs athletic scholarship to D-I Tennessee-Martin

 'Sky is the limit'

-As Kamwanga received encouragement from the Krafts while living with them during his senior year at Lancaster Catholic, he also got some tough love from Doug Kraft.
+As Kamwanga has received encouragement from the Krafts while living with them since the start of his junior year at Lancaster Catholic, he's also gotten some tough love from Doug Kraft.

 “After a hard game, Doug would call David out on things,” Terry Kraft said.
 “But then he said, ‘It’s OK to make mistakes, but what can we learn from this?'"